windrunner21/truthordare-iOS/README.md

 TruthDare AI is a new look at the Truth or Dare game:

--Includes AI.
+- Includes AI.
--No ads.
+- No ads.
--Simple design.
+- Simple design.
--Full game customizability.
+- Full game customizability.

 ### Availability:
 - iOS 15.0 and higher